InnoIPA/stesting-sc/README.md

     This mode can test multiple IO in one cmd, for example below cmd will test ethernet, usb, hdmi, uart.
     `sudo ./stesting -d1237`
 - Select specific config file.
     `sudo ./stesting -c /home/root/cfg.json`
 - Custiomize output log file path.
     `sudo ./stesting -l /home/root/custom_log.json`

 The test result will show in console as below, follow [this page](CONFIG.md) to modify the cfg.json if result not showing.
+Follow [this page](ERRORCODE.md) for the error code of each test.
     ![stesting_pass](doc/stesting_pass.png) | ![stesting_fail](doc/stesting_fail.png)

 # How to test